MaxiGarcia13/eslint-config/README.md

 # @maxigarcia/eslint-config

-Opinionated ESLint config for JavaScript and TypeScript projects.
+ESLint config for JavaScript and TypeScript projects.

 This package is a wrapper around [`@antfu/eslint-config`](https://github.com/antfu/eslint-config) with a small set of default style overrides.